Scotland: There was anger but time now to get over Ireland - WHIZ News

 “If we try and play (Samoa) on frustration and anger, it’s not going to happen.
 We need to stick to our structure and stick to what we do rather than thinking we’re going to beat them with anger and frustration.
 That’s not how you win international test matches.”

 The Ireland loss cost Scotland more than just pride.
-Scotland lost back-rower Hamish Watson and scrumhalf Ali Price for the rest of the tournament with injury.
+Back-rower Hamish Watson and scrumhalf Ali Price are out for the rest of the tournament with injury.
 Flanker Watson’s physical presence will especially be missed against Samoa.

 Samoa could be a couple of men down in Kobe, too.
 Some of the Samoan aggression was a little over the top in the win over Russia.
 Center Rey Lee-Lo and hooker Motu Matu’u have been cited for dangerous high tackles and could be banned.

-While Russell said Scotland had to take the loss against Ireland “on the chin” and bounce back, teammate Jamie Ritchie has done just that, although the blow was on his cheek.
+While Russell said Scotland had to take the loss against Ireland “on the chin” and bounce back, teammate Jamie Ritchie has done just that, although his blow was more on his cheek.

 Ritchie is back with the squad and available for the Samoa game after recovering from a broken cheekbone in a warmup with Georgia.
 The flanker had surgery and a metal plate inserted in his cheek, or so he was told by doctors.